jimbuck/bio-sim/README.md

 # BioSim

-An HTML5 Artificial Life simulator, with procedural terrain, weather, and other fun stuff.
+An Artificial Life simulator, with procedural terrain, weather, genetics, and other fun stuff.

 ## Quick Start